fruegger/aoc/README.md

 ## 2004 edition

-For 2004, I wanted to take a short coding vacation and revisit a long forgotte place I had seen before.
+For 2004, I wanted to take a short coding vacation and revisit a long forgotten place I had seen before.
 This time I'd travel to a different programming coutry I had more or less fond remembrances of.
 As any self respecting tourist would, I surely would not miss any of the oddities, bizzare landmarks and memorable habits on my trip.